cosmologicon/pygame-text/README.md

 default.

 The text will be outlined if `owidth` is specified.
-The outlining is a crude manual method, and will probably look bad at large font sizes.
+The outlining is a crude manual method, and will probably look bad at large sizes.
 The units of `owidth` are chosen so that `1.0` is a good typical value for outlines.
 Specifically, they're the font size times `ptext.OUTLINE_UNIT`, which is set to `1/24` by default.

 Valid values for `ocolor` are the same as for `color`.